agihil/course-catalog-canonicity/README.md

 The idea behind this is that mentions of writers in course descriptions of literary studies programs are an indicator for what is taught in these courses and that again is an indicator of the academic canonicity of the respective writer in the time the course is held.

-The subject "German studies" is usually divided in three to four parts: Literary studies for the medieval period, Literary studies for the modern period, Linguistics and, if it is a program for teachers-to-be Didactics.
+The subject "German studies" is usually divided in three to four parts: Literary studies for the medieval period (ÄDL), Literary studies for the modern period (NDL), Linguistics and, if it is a program for teachers-to-be Didactics.
 For this project, the focus was on the modern period (since this is my field of study).

-In the following you find 1. a description of the data, code and results in this repository and 2. a more detailed documentation on how the data was obtained and which data was used.
+In the following you find 1. a description of the data, code and results in this repository and 2. a more detailed documentation on how the data was obtained.

 # Description
 ## Data
 ### data/courses.csv
 Each row represents a university course.
-The columsn represent:
+The columns represent:
-- an ID (assigned by me, composed of city and number)
+- an ID (assigned by me, composed of city and number) (ID)
-- the title of the course
+- the title of the course (title)
-- the information whether an associated content description has been extracted (1) or not (0).
-The content description itself is not published here so that no rights are violated.
+- the information whether an associated description has been extracted (1) or not (0).
+The content description itself is not published here so that no rights are violated. (inhalt_count)
-- the semester in which the course is held
+- the semester in which the course is held (semester)
-- the semester as a timestamp (09+year for winter term; 04+year for summer term)
+- the semester as a timestamp (09+year for winter term; 04+year for summer term) (semester_start)
-- the short name of the university
+- the short name of the university (university)
-- the respective country
+- the respective country (country)
 - the GND-IDs belonging to the named entitites identified in the course description.
 (For a more detailed description look below.)
+(NER_GNDs)

 ### data/writers.csv
 Each row represents a writer.
 The columns represent:
-- the GND-ID
+- the GND-ID (GND-ID)
+- the name according to the GND (Name_identifiziert)
-- the occupation according to the GND
+- the occupation according to the GND (occupation_GND)
-- the date of birth accoring to the GND
+- the date of birth accoring to the GND (birth_GND)
-- the date of death according to the GND
+- the date of death according to the GND (death_GND)
-- the gender according to the GND/as identified by the gender guesser (see section on further cleaning below)
+- the gender according to the GND/as identified by the gender guesser (see section on further cleaning below) (gender)
-- the associated countries according to the GND
+- the associated countries according to the GND (country_GND)
 - a normalised form of the countries, where only the association with Germany (D), Austria (Ö) or Switzerland (S) is stored.
-(In the case of Switzerland there seems to be a mix up in the GND so that "Europa" is the entry for "Switzerland", this was corrected in the normalised column.)
+(In the case of Switzerland there seems to be a mix up in the GND so that "Europa" is the entry for "Switzerland", this was corrected in the normalised column.) (country_norm)
-- counts...

 ### data/persons.csv
 Each row represents a person.
 The columns represent:
-- the GND-ID
+- the GND-ID (GND-ID)
-- the occupation according to the GND
+- the occupation according to the GND (occupation_GND)
-- the date of birth accoring to the GND
+- the date of birth accoring to the GND (birth_GND)
-- the date of death according to the GND
+- the date of death according to the GND (death_GND)
-- the gender according to the GND
+- the gender according to the GND (gender_GND)
-- the associated countries according to the GND
+- the associated countries according to the GND (country_GND)

 ### data/writer_counts.csv
 The table is obtained from the tables data/writers.csv and data/courses.csv using the notebook writers_get_counts.ipynb.